 Interpreters and Other Professional Visitors (including those accompanying Attorneys)

-Professional visitors or attorneys wishing to bring in a professional visitor must email the Special Management Director 24-48 hours prior to the date of the visit.
+Attorneys wishing to bring in an interpreter or other professional visitor must email the Special Management Sergeant 72 hours prior to the date of the visit.
+Such requests can only be made by the attorney; professional visitors may not make the request themselves.
 In the email, provide the name, sex, date of birth, race and social security number of the interpreter or professional visitor.
 Relatives or social acquaintances of the inmate may not be used as interpreters nor will be approved as professional visitors.
 The interpreter/special visitor must provide proper identification upon arrival at the Detention Center.

 Attorney Telephone Contact Procedures